mryolo9123/Kristik-Saga-3/README.md

 F-16 dogfight scene not implemented in EN version

 Many pieces of music are removed, note that the game will not function properly until this music is added manually

+# Notes
+I will not work on this version anymore.
+Instead, I have completely remade the game entirely in a "version 2" of sorts and will post a full installer to that version once it releases.
+(It won't be on GitHub)